DavidKowarsky/worlds-elsewhere.com/README.md

 ## Running the site locally

+If you haven't already, [download and install Ruby](https://www.ruby-lang.org/en/downloads/).

-To run this site locally, you can install [Jekyll for Github-Pages](https://jekyllrb.com) through Ruby and Bundler.
+To run this site locally, you can install [Jekyll for Github-Pages](https://jekyllrb.com) through RubyGems and Bundler.

 ```bash
 gem install jekyll bundler